 Our service is personal, not automated, so if you are not sure which numbers to give, provide us with all you see on the outside of the casing and we will check them for you.

 We aim to respond by email usually within an hour, a little longer in the evenings and at weekends.
-These codes are at our standard price of £7.95.
+These codes are all at our standard price of £7.95.

 Thanks Kevin.
 It worked!
 (Scharlene Brooks - Maserati Quattroporte with Blaupunkt M139-CN-D (BP2395))

-You will need to pull the radio from the dashboard to read the numbers we need from its chassis - this will be on a printed label, engraved on the metal case, or both.
+You need to pull the radio from the dashboard to read the numbers we need from its chassis - this will be on a printed label, engraved on the metal case, or both.
 Extraction 'keys' (often of the type shown here) are required to remove the radio.

 This independent website provides useful guidance on how to remove car radios and sat-nav units from vehicles.